daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 When Alfred Lunt, one of the great actors of his time, played the leading role in Reunion in Vienna, he said, "There is nothing I need so much as nourishment for my self-esteem."

-We nourish the bodies of our children and friends and employees, but how seldom do we nourish their selfesteem?
+We nourish the bodies of our children and friends and employees, but how seldom do we nourish their self-esteem?
 We provide them with roast beef and potatoes to build energy, but we neglect to give them kind words of appreciation that would sing in their memories for years like the music of the morning stars.

 Of course flattery seldom works with discerning people.
 It is shallow, selfish and insincere.
 It ought to fail and it usually does.
 True, some people are so hungry, so thirsty, for appreciation that they will swallow anything, just as a starving man will eat grass and fishworms.

 The difference between appreciation and flattery?
-That is simple.
 One is sincere and the other insincere.
 One comes from the heart out; the other from the teeth out.
 One is unselfish; the other selfish.
 One is universally admired; the other universally condemned.

 > "Don't be afraid of enemies who attack you.
 Be afraid of the friends who flatter you."